 - In The Hobbit, Gollum is described as a strange and nasty creature of undefined origins.
 In The Lord of the Rings, we get to know he's in fact a hobbit whose appearance and personality were twisted by centuries of exposure to the One Ring.

 - The monster from The Relic is actually the missing scientist from the prologue, mutated beyond all recognition.

 - There's one episode of the original Twilight Zone, titled "The Invaders", where a woman is getting unpleasant visits from tiny alien invaders.
-But those people turn out to actually be human beings from Earth, and the woman's world is the alien planet, and the alien we've encountered is a humanoid giant.
+But those people turn out to actually be human beings from Earth: the woman's world is the alien planet and the woman we've encountered is a humanoid alien giant.

 - An episode of the 1980s Twilight Zone had this as well: In one episode titled "Hunted", a group of soldiers were hunting down a monster known as the Kreetor.
 Turns out that the Kreetor is a human being, and the people we thought were humans are actually robots.
 We also initially assume that "Kreetor" is a linguistic devolution of "Creature".
 Turns out it was actually from the word "Creator".